 - Large Land Area: Unlike single-family homes, the land sizes in multi-family properties are almost unlimited.
 Therefore, if you find a parcel of land big enough for setting up your home business or office, you’ll get no problem acquiring such spaces.

 - Higher Return On Investment (ROI): Many landlords prefer investing in multi-family properties because they offer a higher return on investment than single-family homes.
-This happens since most of these homes produce rental incomes month after month.
+This happens since most of these homes produce or find rentals incomes month after month.
 It also helps landlords maximize their revenues while keeping less cash as profits.

 - Increased Rental Income: If you choose to manage a housing complex comprising multiple apartment units, you may increase your rental income.
 You can charge more rents for those units when demand rises.